 Want to become a Saint Paul Almanac Community Editor?

 The 2016 Almanac project begins on Feb 2, 2015.
 This will be our tenth book, and we are planning a special retrospective edition.
+The community editor group is now selected and closed for the 2016 Almanac.
+You may apply to be a 2017 Almanac community editor.

 Community editor requirements: A love for writing and reading.
 Potential community editors must submit a short application (see Participate).
 Each community editor must commit to reading at least two previous Saint Paul Almanacs.
 Persons age 15 or older are welcome to participate.